intel-iot-devkit/how-to-code-samples/equipment-activity-monitor/javascript/README.md

 Once the equipment is no longer used, it clears the display.

-Optionally, equipment usage start/stop events can also be stored using the Intel IoT Examples Datastore running in your own Microsoft\* Azure\*, IBM\* Bluemix\*, or AWS\* account.
+Optionally, equipment usage start/stop events can also be stored using the Intel IoT Examples Datastore or an MQTT server running in your own Microsoft\* Azure\*, IBM\* Bluemix\*, or AWS\* account.

 ## Hardware requirements